• Art magazine

 Despite his international fame, the identity of stencil artist Banksy remains shrouded in mystery.
 Banksy, himself an enigma , rose to prominence in the 1990s by spray-painting trains and walls in his hometown of Bristol.

-Since then, the artist has become a global phenomenon, bringing subversive and controversial messages to streets worldwide.
-He also performed one of the most original auction stunts in art history when his 2006 painting "Girl with Balloon" unexpectedly self-destructed after selling for more than a million dollars Sotheby's
+Since then, the artist has become a global phenomenon, bringing subversive and controversial messages to the streets worldwide.
+He also pulled off one of the most original auction stunts in art history when his 2006 painting "Girl with Balloon" selling for more than a million dollars at a Sotheby's

 Keith Haring

-Keith Haring played a significant role in the rise of New York's street art scene in the 1980s.
+Keith Haring played a significant role in the rise of the New York street art scene in the 1980s.
 He created graffiti-inspired paintings and drawings that broke down the barriers between street culture and high art.

 Haring found a unique way to participate in the city's creative boom by using his own visual language and symbols to comment on themes such as drug addiction, sexuality, war, and power.
-He first gained notoriety in the early 1980s with his cartoon-like subway drawings, temporary works he created with a piece of chalk, using empty advertising panels at subway stops as his canvas.
+He first gained recognition in the early 1980s with his cartoonish subway drawings, temporary works he created with a piece of chalk, using blank advertising posters at subway stations as his canvas.

 Jean-Michel Basquiat

-As the son of a Puerto Rican mother and a Haitian immigrant father, Jean-Michel Basquiat, like many of his contemporaries, began his work on the streets of New York City.
-At the age of 20, he began working on paper and canvas in the so-called consolidated manner, alongside studying art history.
+The son of a Puerto Rican mother and a Haitian immigrant father, Jean-Michel Basquiat, like many of his contemporaries, began his work on the streets of New York City.
+At the age of 20, alongside his studies in art history, he began working on paper and canvas in what is known as the consolidated style.

-He made friends with his idol Andy Warhol , who not only did a lot for his rise and recognition, but also worked with Basquiat.
-For years, Basquiat fought the sudden fame and pressure in an escalation that led to an overdose heroin at the age of 27.
+He befriended his idol Andy Warhol , who not only did much for his rise to fame and recognition but also collaborated with Basquiat.
+Basquiat struggled for years with the sudden fame and pressure, culminating in a heroin overdose at the age of 27.

 After his early death, his fame skyrocketed, and today Jean-Michel Basquiat is considered one of the first and greatest representatives of visual art in the history of African American art through his paintings and graffiti.